jinghuazhao/INF/docs/rsid/README.md

 ## Other mathematical expressions

-3. The prior probability for $i$ out of $m$ variants is causal, is obtained as a binomial probability
+A. The prior probability for $i$ out of $m$ variants is causal, is obtained as a binomial probability

     $p(i)={m\choose{i}}{\left(\frac{i}{m}\right)^i\left(1-\frac{i}{m}\right)^{m-i}}$